 Open Session Board Discussion: Options were discussed.

-Board Action: The Motion by Windiate to approve this order, with modifications that include increasing the fee to $50, adding a retrieval schedule for the end of the season and to bill monthly for launch and retrieval, was seconded by Schultz and passed 4-0 roll call vote.
+Board Action: The Motion by Windiate to approve the June 12 order as presented by Millar, with modifications that include increasing the fee to $50, adding a retrieval schedule for the end of the season and to bill monthly for launch and retrieval, was seconded by Schultz and passed 4-0 roll call vote.

 Public Comment: Spencer asked whether commercial activity at the park meets with the original intent of Bill Good in donating the property to the township.
 He also asked who would be responsible for scheduling activity with Dry Harbour.
 Lastly, he asked the Board to think of the future and the effect of what you may be creating on businesses like dock or hoist installation/removal.